 Ownership of football clubs and the integrity of the competition

-Football Association Premier League rules versus UEFA Rules
+Football Association Premier League rules v UEFA Rules

-Having an interest in another football club has been defined as meaning the following:
+Having an interest in another football club is defined as meaning:

 What are the potential issues between the two sets of rules?

-Can an owner of a football club also have interests in other sporting teams of other companies?
+Can an owner of a football club have interests in other sporting teams?

 A potential owner of a football club will be able to own or have a controlling interest in other forms of business or sporting teams so long as there is not a conflict of interest.
-For example the current owner of Manchester United is also the owner of an NFL team in the USA.
+For example, the Glazer family at one point wholly owned Manchester United FC while at the same time owning an NFL team in the US.
 This is allowed as there is clearly no conflict of interest between the two.